-If you are dealing with the difficult task of negotiating a parenting time schedule, you need a supportive legal team who can provide knowledgeable guidance and personal reassurance.
+If you are dealing with the difficult task of negotiating a parenting time schedule, you need a supportive legal team that can provide knowledgeable guidance and personal reassurance.
 At Alward Fisher, you will get just that.

 With more than a century of legal experience combined, our firm’s top-tier attorneys are backed by a caring and dedicated support staff.
 We strive to provide personalized attention and service so you know your rights are in good hands.
 If you have more questions about parenting time, contact Alward Fisher for an initial case evaluation with a compassionate child custody lawyer from our team.